denismm/mystical_ps/README.md

 in order from ps ref

-### User Sigil Advice
+### User Sigils
 Sigils for new functions or names can be added to `sigil_bank` at runtime.

-Sigils for user variables can be made with any sigil system.
+Sigils for user variables can be designed with any sigil system.
 My examples use letter collision, inspired by Spare's Chaos Magick system, but anything that turns a word into a symbol will work - kameas, wheels, Square Word Calligraphy, illustration, puns, etc.

 ## Ligature for /name { circle } def